Update (December 2014) – Please refer to new updated posts on this topic (links given at the the end of this post)

 3. Flash the phone again with original firmware files (that you downloaded with Navifirm) by following the “Dead phone USB flashing” method described in this post.

-Note however that any type of flashing does not solve “Contact service” issue (in most of the cases) because its a hardware problem rather than a firmware one.
+Note however that any type of flashing does not solve “Contact service” issue most of the times because its a hardware problem rather than a firmware one.